bertofurth/Seagate-Central-Debian/README.md

     22/tcp open  ssh
     MAC Address: 00:10:75:XX:XX:XX (Segate Technology)

-In some rare cases, the unit's ethernet interface may not work after rebooting.
-Try power cycling the unit, waiting for the status LED to turn green again and then try to connect to the unit again.
+In some rare cases, the unit's ethernet interface may not work after rebooting just after an upgrade.
+Try power cycling the unit, wait for the status LED to turn green again, wait a few minutes then try to find the unit's IP address again.

 If the unit becomes completely unreachable then go to the section at the end of this document titled "Revert to original firmware".